 #1.
 Choose Your Kauai Vacation Rental Wisely

-The first thing you should consider when you're planning to visit Kauai without renting a car is where you're going to stay.
-By staying at a centrally located Kauai vacation rental, you'll be a short walking distance to several Kauai businesses and stores (some of them open 24 hours a day), not to mention several Kauai activities and beaches.
+The first thing you should consider when you're planning to visit the island without renting a car is where you're going to stay.
+By staying at a centrally located Kauai vacation rental, you'll be a short walking distance to several local businesses and grocery stores (some of them open 24 hours a day), not to mention several Kauai activities and beaches.

 Featured Kauai vacation rental: Waipouli Beach Resort A106